What is a keeper fantasy football league?

 Example:

-• In 2021 they selected:
+- In 2024 they selected:

-• Swift in the seventh round
+- Achane in the seventh round

-• Pittman in the 10th round
+- LaPorta in the 10th round

-• Dillion in the 12th round
+- Nacua in the 14th round

 However, the biggest boost you can get in a keeper league, where forfeiting draft capital is involved, is when you select a player extremely low in a draft who is then projected with a much higher ADP the following year.
-That allows you to keep a potential high-end fantasy producer for the new season and hold onto your high-round draft capital – which you can use to pick up more high-end players.
+That allows you to keep a potential high-end fantasy producer for the new season and hold onto your high-round draft capital—which you can use to pick up more high-end players.

-In a lot of ways, getting to keep a player who has seen his ADP soar in the following year is like being able to go back in time and buy a $100.00 stock at a much cheaper price.
+In a lot of ways, getting to keep a player who has seen his ADP soar in the following year is like being able to go back in time and buy a $100 stock at a much cheaper price.
 While there’s no guarantee that the player will work out in the future season, it still provides you with a great cost-for-capital scenario and one that sets your team up for success down the road.

 Undrafted free agents